United Gateway℠ Card

 United Gateway℠ Card review: Perfect for the occasional United flyer who wants MileagePlus miles

 Even if you're an infrequent United flyer, the United Gateway℠ Card can still benefit you.
 In fact, the United Gateway℠ Card targets everyday spending to help you earn lots of MileagePlus miles in no time.

 Good sign-up bonus — for no annual fee

-With the United Gateway℠ Card, you'll earn Earn 20,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open.
+With the United Gateway℠ Card, you'll Earn up to 15,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus, an additional 15,000 bonus miles after you spend $3,000 in the first 6 months..
 Considering that there's $0 annual fee, this is a decent number of United MileagePlus miles.
 And compared with the other legacy airlines' no-annual-fee card offerings, this welcome bonus is both lucrative and quite achievable.